“Level best? decoding local growth policy”: Monday 5 July from 11.00 a.m. to 12.00 p.m.

 Discussions are warranted over exactly what “Levelling Up” will entail across the broad array of policy interventions it has been linked with, what kind of outcomes it is targeted to achieve and where the beleaguered local state fits into the picture.

 Much of the criticism of the levelling up agenda centres on its seeming amorphousness.
 At a place level, issues of livability, built environment, skill provision and productivity are of course intrinsically connected but they are not the same thing and where emphasis is placed will impact policy prescriptions.

 In Localis’ analysis of the government’s Plan for Growth, we raised the criticism that the plan appears to conflate interventions that will raise the standard of living and quality of life in a place with those that will have immediate impacts on a place’s contribution to national growth.
 Others, however, argue that the two factors of place prosperity and national productivity are inseparable.

 Another criticism of the agenda is the manner in which its funding mechanism is currently structured to play out, with a complex system of competition-bidding, consortium-forming and MP-approval expected of councils looking to access funding.
 This, combined with the absence of any mention of local authorities in the ‘levelling up public services’ aspect of the legislative agenda creates the impression of councils being sidelined in the delivery of levelling up.
 Yet the UK’s underfunded public services and critically ill-equipped adult social care system may well present as severe a stumbling block to material prosperity as low productivity or poor transport infrastructure.

-With these issues in mind, “Level best? decoding local growth policy” – will bring together a panel of experts in the delivery of economic development at the local and regional level to discuss the future of local economic growth in Britain, under the rule of the levelling up agenda.
+With these issues in mind, “Level best? decoding local growth policy” – brought together a panel of experts in the delivery of economic development at the local and regional level to discuss the future of local economic growth in Britain, under the rule of the levelling up agenda.